Synchronous Fireflies 2017 Event at Elkmont

-If you want to witness one of the most amazing sights that the Great Smoky Mountains have to offer, then be sure to check out the incredible synchronous fireflies in Elkmont beginning early June2, 2015 and lasting through June 9.
+If you want to witness one of the most amazing sights that the Great Smoky Mountains have to offer, then be sure to check out the incredible synchronous fireflies in Elkmont beginning late May, 2017 and lasting through early June.
 Many people refer to them as “lightning bugs” or “lighting bugs”, but the Photinus carolinus is an amazing synchronous firefly that finds its way to a special spot in the Great Smoky Mountains each year near Gatlinburg in the first part of June.
 Elkmont is one of the only places in the United States to see the synchronous fireflies making it an incredibly special event that very few people get to witness!
 Below, we provide information on how to get to Elkmont during the event along with photos and synchronous fireflies videos!

 Synchronous Fireflies Event at Elkmont Dates 2017